Money Saving Tips for Six Flags Over Texas, Arlington

 Grab your Playgroup Friends!
 There are several ways to save with Group Tickets of just 10+ people:

-After May 15, groups of 15+ will pay $38.99, plus tax, per person when purchasing in advance… A savings of $37.00 off the general admission price.
+A groups of 15+ will pay $38.50, – check website for more up to date pricing – plus tax, per person when purchasing in advance… A savings of $37.00 off the general admission price.
 Plus, with every 15 tickets, you get one complementary ticket!
 Tickets can be used anytime during the calendar year.

-Walk-Up Groups of 15-99 pay $50.99, plus tax, per person when tickets are bought at the front gate.
-There is no Walk-Up Group Rate for groups buying less than 15 tickets.
+Walk-Up Groups of 15-99 pay $55.99, plus tax, per person when tickets are bought at the front gate.
+There is no Walk-Up Group Rate for groups buying less than 15 tickets, and no complimentary ticket.

 Have a bus or van?
 Complimentary admission is provided to your bus driver on the day of your visit at Six Flags Over Texas with paid parking and when a commercial driver’s license is presented.